George Washington University - Biomedical Sciences

 The total student body of GWU includes more than 15,000 full-time gradaute students.
 Students selected to participate in the GWU-NIH program are actually part of a larger group of graduate students in the GWU Program in Biomedical Sciences, where enrollment during recent academic years was approximately 60 students.
 There are over 370 graduate students at NIH from more than 100 universities.
 While at NIH, graduate students enjoy services and activities sponsored by the Graduate Partnerships Program that build a strong graduate student community, similar to that of a university campus.

 The NIH intramural program has over 1200 investigators, many of whom participate in or would like to lead the training of graduate students.
 Students should refer to the Mentor website to help identify laboratories of interest to them (NIH Investigators).
 Stan Lipkowitz, the NIH Partnership Director, works with students to help match them with potential mentors for laboratory rotations.

 Students wishing to be considered for Fall 2017 admission into this partnership need to submit an application to the GPP by THURSDAY, DECEMBER 1, 2016 at 11:59pm ET.
 References must submit their letters of recommendation by WEDNESDAY, DECEMBER 7, 2016 at 11:59pm ET.
-A separate application to George Washington University must be submitted by the university deadline.
+A separate application to George Washington University must be submitted by December 1, 2016.